 The true effect of the Protocol lies not simply in immediately triggering the enactment of new legislation or even requiring courts to make specific decisions in cases involving online hate speech.
 The effect can also include a responsibility on the part of courts at the national level to adopt a broad judicial reassessment and reinterpretation of the portfolio of domestic laws—both statutes and case law—in the light of the anti-hate norms articulated in the Protocol.
 In other words, good practice in implementation can include courts reading down domestic law as compatible with, and conforming to, the obligations set out in the Protocol.
 Arguably, this process of interpretation is helped by the fact that the Protocol permits national agencies and bodies to interpret (many) elements of the Protocol differently depending on country context.
 Interestingly, the European Court of Human Rights (ECtHR) has made direct and explicit reference both to the Protocol and its contextualism.
 For example, in Lilliendahl v.
 Iceland, the ECtHR decided against the applicant and found that the conviction under domestic hate speech law had been “necessary in a democratic society . . . .” based on the margin of appreciation doctrine, and given the context, namely the need to protect the rights of homosexual people to a private life.
 In reaching this decision, the ECtHR noted how Iceland had developed and amended its own “Nordic” style of hate speech law with direct reference to the Protocol.

 However, reading down domestic laws as compatible with obligations created by the Protocol and other international hate speech laws is only part of the story; much also depends on establishing compatibility with constitutional essentials at the national level as well as with other international human rights standards.
 For example, in many countries, whilst the written constitution does not directly and explicitly specify exceptions to the right to freedom of expression with respect to “hate speech” (i.e. using that precise term), the courts have interpreted this constitutional right in a way that permits the enforcement of hate speech laws under the constitution and in conformity with international hate speech laws and other international human rights standards.
 In the UK, for instance, the Human Rights Act 1998 gives effect to rights set out in the European Convention on Human Rights (ECHR).
 Even though Article 10(2) of the ECHR allows for such constraints on freedom of expression as “are necessary in a democratic society,” including “the protection of the reputation or rights of others,” it does not explicitly mention “hate speech.”
 Nevertheless, in R v.
-Lawrence Burns, the court of appeal reassessed both the guilty verdict and prison sentence handed down to a defendant who posted a series of virulently racist comments, updates, and links to a Facebook account he operated under an alias.
+Burns, the court of appeal reassessed both the guilty verdict and prison sentence handed down to a defendant who posted a series of virulently racist comments, updates, and links to a Facebook account he operated under an alias.
 The lower court had found the defendant guilty of publishing written material that was threatening, abusive, or insulting with intent to stir up racial hatred contrary to Section 19(1) of the Public Order Act 1986.
 The court of appeal upheld the conviction, opining that:

 [W]hilst freedom of speech is a fundamental freedom of our society, the applicant’s conduct in this case went far beyond what was regarded as acceptable [because] . . . [i]t was designed publicly to promote racial hatred, to mobilise the applicant’s listeners, and to encourage them to move from ideas into action.